 - Completed forms for the residence permit application

 The Immigration Coordinator will submit your residence permit application to the Dutch Immigration Department (IND) prior to your arrival to the Netherlands.
-The Immigration Coordinator will send you the forms by email, and you will need to fill them out and return them by regular mail.
-The application procedure usually takes 2 to 6 weeks, but it can take up to 3 months.
+The Immigration Coordinator will send you the forms by email, and you will need to fill them out and return them by email.
+The application procedure usually takes two to six weeks, but it can take up to three months.

 According to the Modern Migration Policy, students with a residence permit for the purpose ‘study’ need to pass and obtain at least 50% of the statutory number of US credits (Dutch ECTS) per academic year in order to keep their residence permit for the next study year.
 Additionally, students are required to study full time as degree-seeking students.